photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 *[filesystem]: contains your files and folders

 [^1]: <https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c>
-[^2]: The default [Docker Compose](https://docs.docker.com/compose/) config filename is `docker-compose.yml`.
-For simplicity, it doesn't need to be specified when running `docker compose` or `docker-compose` in the same directory.
-Config files for other apps or instances should be placed in separate folders.
+[^2]: The default filename for the [Docker Compose](https://docs.docker.com/compose/) configuration is `docker-compose.yml`.
+For simplicity, it does not need to be specified if you run commands in the same directory.
+Config files for other apps and instances should be placed in separate folders.